 Order of the Environment

-This checklist is a fantastic resource to assess the environment: Environment Assessment Checklist
+This checklist is a fantastic resource for assessing the environment: Environment Assessment Checklist

 Montessori Assessment Tools & Resources